informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 instead of using `initLevelX` methods (see the next section), the `previousConfig` attribute will be initialised when the constructor of the game is executed.
-Otherwise, the value of the `previousConfig` attribute being `null` serves to indicate that the reset should return the game to the initial colnfiguration.
+Otherwise, the value of the `previousConfig` attribute being `null` serves to indicate that the reset should return the game to the initial configuration.

 Be sure to check that the new implementation of the `reset` command works correctly, since you may have encapsulation problems in the `FileGameConfiguration` class which prevent it from doing so.